 This was drinkable, but might be improved with the addition of some fruit juice or puree.

-Wine prices do vary because of local laws which may tax these product differently depending on the state you are purchase them.
+Wine prices do vary because of local laws which may tax this product differently depending on the state you purchase them.

 The box of Trader Joe's Simpler Wines White Italian Sparkling Wine:

 Out of the can you get a pale white wine with some fizziness but not a ton of bubbles:

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.

 Did you try it?
 Let me know what you think in the comments section!

 The Bottom Line